- What other names is Flaxseed known by?

 Possibly Effective for...

 - Autoimmune disorder (systemic lupus erythematosus, SLE).
-Taking flaxseed by mouth seems to improve kidney function in people with SLE.
+Taking whole or ground flaxseed by mouth seems to improve kidney function in people with SLE.

 Possibly Ineffective for...

 - Osteoporosis.
 Research shows that consuming 40 grams of ground flaxseed daily for up to one year does not improve bone density in women.
 Similar findings were found for older men and women who took flaxseed extract.

 - Enlarged prostate (benign prostatic hyperplasia; BPH).
 Early research shows that taking 300 to 600 mg of a specific flaxseed product (BeneFlax, Archer Daniels Midland Co., Decatur, IL) daily for 4 months reduces urinary tract symptoms associated with BPH and improves quality of life.

 - Breast cancer.
 Early research shows that eating a muffin containing 25 grams of ground flaxseed daily for about 40 days reduces tumor cell growth in women recently diagnosed with breast cancer.
 However, it is unclear if this effect significantly improves overall breast cancer outcomes.
 Also, there is inconsistent evidence regarding the effects of dietary flaxseed on breast cancer development.